FOR IMMEDIATE RELEASE

-Eighteen undergraduate students from nine institutions are spending the summer conducting biomedical research in Marshall University’s laboratories.
-The students are participating in nine-week programs offered through Marshall’s school of medicine Summer Research Internship for Minority Students (SRIMS), the West Virginia IDeA Network of Biomedical Research Excellence (WV-INBRE), and the American Heart Association Undergraduate Summer Internship Research (AHA-USIR) program.
+HUNTINGTON, W.Va. – Sixteen undergraduate students from 11 institutions are spending the summer conducting biomedical research in Marshall University’s laboratories.
+The students are participating in nine-week programs offered through the West Virginia IDeA Network of Biomedical Research Excellence (WV-INBRE) and the university’s Summer Research Internship for Minority Students (SRIMS) initiative.

 “We are providing in-depth, mentored research opportunities for very talented undergraduates,” she said.
 “The programs also promote awareness of Marshall’s graduate degree programs and available careers in biomedical research.”